Hunting down food deals in Las Vegas is one of my favorite ways to preserve my bankroll, and that starts with breakfast.

 Aloha Specialties at The Cal: Located steps away from Fremont Street, Aloha Specialties serves a small breakfast menu that includes unique and cheap items.
 Try their Loco Moco, a hamburger patty over rice with 2 eggs over easy, topped off with gravy.

-Market Street Cafe at The Cal: Also at California, nearly everything on Market Street’s breakfast menu lands at or below $15.
-Cheap breakfast items include island-style eggs, eggs benedict, steak & eggs, and biscuits and gravy among others.
+Market Street Cafe at The Cal: Also at California, nearly everything on Market Street’s breakfast menu lands at or below $20.
+Breakfast items include island-style eggs, eggs benedict, steak & eggs, and biscuits and gravy among others.

 Denny’s in Neonopolis: Like the locations on the Strip, Denny’s can be found in the Neonopolis complex on Fremont Street.
-Although relatively unexciting, it’s an option for those looking for a cheap breakfast in Las Vegas.
+I know, it’s not overly exciting – Just know it’s an option.

 Garden Court Buffet at Main Street Station: The only buffet currently open downtown, Garden Court is a rock-solid value option.
-While the buffet currently costs a hair over $20 for brunch, it’s a great deal for those looking to find a strong calorie-to-dollar spent ratio.
+While the buffet currently costs a hair over $20 for brunch, it’s a great deal for those looking for a strong calorie-to-dollar ratio.

 See my review of the Garden Court buffet, here.